Reviews on this site

-Other media are not reviewed at all, so no albums, concerts, operas, exhibitions, podcasts, virtual reality scenes, bikes, architecture, birds or lint.
+Other media are not reviewed, so there are no apps, albums, concerts, operas, exhibitions, restaurants, podcasts, virtual reality scenes, bikes, buildings, birds or lint.

-I do not review games in any medium, including printed books for wargames and role-playing games, regardless of fluff content.
-Any opinions on games go into non-review articles like The pulping of Delta Green.
+I do not review games in any medium, not even printed books for wargames and role-playing games, regardless of fluff content.
+Any opinions on games go into non-review articles like The pulping of Delta Green and Thoughts on Earthdawn.

 Structure of a review

-Titles are indexed by time of release first, then alphabetically.
+Except on the news page, titles are indexed primarily by time of release, then alphabetically.
 Associated works—“franchises” in broad interpretation—are clustered except on indices dedicated to rating or length.

 Year of release